edgelesssys/emojivoto/README.md

     1. Recover the Coordinator

-        Now we can upload the key and recover Marblerun without losing data:
+        Now we can upload the key and recover MarbleRun without losing data:

         ```bash
         marblerun recover $MARBLERUN recovery_key_decrypted [--insecure]